vuejs/vitepress/docs/en/guide/custom-theme.md

 └─ package.json
 ```

-VitePress will always use the custom theme instead of the default theme when it detects presence of a theme entry file.
+VitePress will always use the custom theme instead of the default theme when it detects the presence of a theme entry file.
 You can, however, [extend the default theme](./extending-default-theme) to perform advanced customizations on top of it.

 ## Theme Interface